2adapt/template-general/README.md

 - set the env variables: `cp config/env.sh.template config/env.sh`
 - enter the nix dev shell: `nix-shell` (classic nix cli) or `nix develop` (modern nix cli)
 - install the dependencies at the project root: `pnpm install` (if we are in production, make sure `pnpm-lock.yaml` was not modified - it shouldn't if we have `CI="false"` in `config/env.sh`)
-- check that the sveltekit app can be built and started: `cd packages/webapp; node --run build; node build/index.js;`
+- check that the SvelteKit app can be built and started: `cd packages/webapp; node --run build; node build/index.js;`
 - check that the api server can be started: `cd packages/api; node src/server.js;`
-- add the website to the caddy configuration (see details in section 1.3)
+- add the project Caddyfile to the main Caddyfile (see details in section 1.3)

 # Template steps